Sue Price

-Sue Price (born March 29, 1965, in Mount Prospect, Illinois, United States) is an American professional bodybuilder, martial artist, and actress, probably best known for playing Alex Sinclair in the Nemesis film series, a character inspired by the movie's original hero, Alex Rain, a member of the LAPD.
+Sue Price (born 1965) is an American professional bodybuilder, martial artist, and actress.
+She played Alex Sinclair in the Nemesis film series, a character inspired by the movie's original hero, Alex Rain, a member of the LAPD.

 Life

 Price attended Lions Park Elementary, Lincoln Junior High School, and Prospect High School before graduating from Northern Illinois University, in DeKalb, Illinois.
 While there, she developed an interest in bodybuilding.
-Following this, Sue briefly lived in Chicago's Northwest suburbs before moving to the west coast to further her bodybuilding career and would later marry her partner.
-They divorced and Sue now resides in Southern California with her long-time boyfriend and their two children.
+Following this, she briefly lived in Chicago's Northwest suburbs before moving to the west coast to further her bodybuilding career.

-Price had a limited run as a film star, being cast as the heroine Alex Sinclair in the Albert Pyun films Nemesis 2: Nebula, Nemesis 3: Prey Harder and Nemesis 4: Death Angel and in Dustin Ferguson film's Nemesis 5 The New Model, House of Pain and Robowoman.
+Price had a limited run as a film star, being cast as the heroine Alex Sinclair in the Albert Pyun films Nemesis 2: Nebula, Nemesis 3: Prey Harder and Nemesis 4: Death Angel and in Dustin Ferguson's films Nemesis 5 The New Model, House of Pain and Robowoman.